Providing free libraries to schools in disadvantaged areas of India – Helping children to read and learn.

 “We were all really impressed by the great work that Ashish and his team have been doing to set up libraries in schools in India,” said Sue Hindle.
 “This project to establish school libraries and to promote reading for school children is an excellent fit with the work IAHV is already doing to provide schooling in India.
 We are very pleased to be working with the Read Library Project to set up libraries and to promote reading in many more schools.”

-IAHV UK has committed to supporting the setup of 25 school libraries over 2 years.
-A library for one school costs around £250.
+IAHV UK has committed to continue support and expand the work of setting libraries.
 People with an Indian connection may want to support a school in a town or village in India where they were brought up or where family members live.
-At present, we are communicating with a number of Schools and Organisations about setting up or enhancing their libraries, including:
+We continue to engage with various NGOs, civil society and our volunteers in India to expand our reach and setup libraries in more Schools.